cisagov/ScubaGoggles/docs/usage/ReviewOutput.md

 Unless run with the `--quiet` parameter, the HTML report will open automatically using the system's default browser.

+See [Usage: Parameters](/docs/usage/Parameters.md) for more details on these and other parameters.

 ## Output Format
 The output will be saved in both HTML and json formats.
 See [Sample Report](/sample-report) for an example of the output.